sibiraj01/FirstCry-Ecommerse-Application/README.md

 - If tests fail due to missing ChromeDriver, ensure WebDriverManager is correctly set up.
 - If elements are not found, update the `Xpath.properties` file with the latest locators.
 - Always run `mvn clean install` before executing tests to refresh dependencies.

-## 🏆 Contributions
-Feel free to contribute to this project by forking the repository and submitting pull requests.

 ## 📧 Contact
 For any queries, reach out at: **sibir0252@gmail.com**